Opera Philadelphia

 FAQ I'm new!
 What opera should I go to first?

 How about a brand new opera in the beautiful Academy of Music?
-We're excited to present the American Premiere of The Listeners, a psychological thriller by Philadelphia-born, Grammy-nominated composer Missy Mazzoli with performances on September 25, 27, 29.
-Do you hear it?
+We're excited to present the Company Premiere of The Anonymous Lover, a romantic comedy by Joseph Bologne on January 31 and February 2.

 Tickets